smithjd/sql-pet/docs/010-basic-concepts.md

 The tables in a dbms correspond to a data frame in R, so interaction with a dbms is fairly natural for useRs.

 SQL code is characterized by the fact that it describes *what* to retrieve, leaving the dbms back end to determine how to do it.
 Therefore it has a *batch* feel.
 The pipe operator (`%>%`, which is read as _and then_) is inherently procedural when it's used with dplyr: it can be used to construct queries step-by-step.
 Once a test dplyr query has been executed, it is easy to inspect the results and add steps with the pipe operator to refine or expand the query.

+[APPENDIX D - Quick Guide to SQL](#chapter_appendix-sql-quick-guide) lists the different elements of the SQL language.

 ### Data mapping between R vs SQL data types